Best cooling pads for MacBook Pro iMore 2021

-Being tech bloggers, we travel everywhere with our laptops and know how hot they can get, especially when we're running programs with heavy processing use.
-We have tested many of the best cooling pads for MacBook and found the perfect way to cool the heat from your MacBook Pro.
+As tech bloggers, we travel everywhere with our laptops and know how hot they can get, especially when running programs with heavy processing use.
+So we have tested many of the best cooling pads for MacBook and found the perfect way to cool the heat from your MacBook Pro.
 Our tried-and-true favorite is the Thermaltake Massive TM.

 I've been using my Massive TM for a while now, and I've really been putting it through its paces.
 The one thing that makes it stand out from other cooling pads is its ability to track how warm my MacBook Pro is getting and then allow me to turbo boost the cooling process if things get out of hand.